On this page:

 - Create your request

-- While your opportunity is live
+- While your opportunity is open

 - Once your opportunity has closed

-- Create a work order and award the contract
+- Create a work order

 - Debriefing sellers